Who are we?

-is a web resource where you can find out more about lean
+leanmanufacture.net is a web resource and blog style website where you can find out more about lean

-is intended to be user friendly and a knowledge resource to anyone from students
+is intended to be user friendly and a vast knowledge resource that explains and addresses fundamental issues to the success of any business to anyone from students

 Lean Manufacturing Introduction